ykn96/fatbringer/README.md

 - 👋 Hi, I’m @fatbringer (YKN)
-- Bachelor's in Mechanical Engineering from the National University of Singapore in 2021
+- Bachelor's in Mechanical Engineering (Highest Distinction) from the National University of Singapore in 2021
 - Second major in Innovation and Design
 - 👀 I’m interested in Computer Vision, Machine Learning, Aritificial Intelligence, Information Fusion, Robotics and Medicine (though I wonder how do I get there?)
-- 🌱 I’m currently learning something... learning everything
+- 🌱 I’m currently learning something... learning everything... learning computer science!
 - 💞️ I’m looking to collaborate on everything.
 Because many brains together work better!
 - 📫 How to reach me here at < drop an issue maybe?>